PacificBiosciences/pbpipeline-internal-resources/README.md

-# This is a deprecated PacBio internal repository that has been transitioned to GitHub.
+# This is a deprecated PacBio internal repository that has been transitioned to Bitbucket.